College isn’t what I al thought it would be. I’m glad I’ve kept an open mind, especially when it comes to finding the right college major.

 Nothing excited me about what I was learning.
 And I was becoming more unmotivated to study for my exams.

 I knew that being in college, I had to take the matter into my own hands.
 So I scheduled a meeting with my mentor.
 I told him that I was still interested in health, but that I didn’t think I had it in me to become a doctor.
+I needed help finding the right college major.
 He did some research and put me in touch with the director of Public Health for CWRU.

 From the moment I met Dr. Scott Frank, I felt comfortable.
 I came from a lower-class immigrant family, and I was the first in my family to go to college.
 Dr. Frank understood what it was like for a person of my background to experience at college.
 Statistically speaking, it would be more challenging for me to be able to push through the difficult classes.
 Dr. Frank opened my eyes to options that I didn’t know existed; I could still help society if I decided not to continue pre-med.
 I could take classes that would interest me and that would be a better fit for the skills I have.

 Second semester, I enrolled in Intro to Public Health to get a taste of what I was considering transitioning to.
 I was scared to drop my biology major and pre-med track.
 So I told myself to persevere through and do it for a second semester.
-A month into the semester, I was ready to shift away from pre-med toward business and health courses that put me on a path toward a major in healthcare management.
+A month into the semester, I knew I had found the right college major.
+I was ready to shift away from pre-med toward business and health courses that put me on a path toward a major in healthcare management.

 Here’s my advice for anyone who wants to know how to figure out your major:

 - Don’t expect yourself to know what you’re going to do with the rest of your life at any point during your first year in college.

 - Allow yourself to accept help and advice from individuals who have been in your shoes before.

 - Don’t compare yourself now to the person you were in high school.
 College is harder and you’re not always going to be #1.